Public Speaking Coach Benjamin Loh was a victim of bullying during his school days.

 The New Savvy: How should entrepreneurs, fresh out of school, plan for their finances?
 It’s scary, isn’t it?
 Not to have a fixed income and delve straight into self-employment?
 Any advice?

-Ben: There is no one size fits all when it comes to advice like that.
+Ben: There is no one size fits all when it comes to advising like that.
 Some people have the appetite for risk and like to be driven by scarcity.

 Most importantly, don’t be penny-wise and pound-foolish to skimp on the necessities like your hospitalization and critical illness insurance.
 You never know what can hit you, even in your prime years.
 One freak accident in late 2014 cost me $12,000+ in medical bills when I was just a 27-year-old, but it was thankfully covered in whole due to a hospitalization policy plan I purchased years back.